kristinemlarson/gnssrefl/README.md

 The required inputs are station name, year, and doy of year.

 If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
 If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).

 **quickLook** has stored defaults for analyzing the spectral characteristics of the SNR data.
 IN GENERAL THESE DEFAULTS ARE MEANT TO FACILITATE USERS WHERE THE ANTENNA IS LESS THAN 4 METERS TALL.
 If your site is taller than that, you will need to override them.
 Similarly, the default elevation angles are 5-25 degrees.
 If that mask includes a reflection region you don't want to use, you need to override them.

-If you want to override those, use *quickLook -h*
+For more information, use *quickLook -h*

 Here are some examples using defaults.
 Both sites are about 2 meters above the reflecting surface:

-*quickLook p041 2020 150*
+*quickLook p041 2020 132*

+will produce [this periodogram summary](tests/p041-l1.png).
+These are L1 data only.
+L2C will look like [this](tests/p041-l2c.png).
+To invoke L2C read the -h inputs.
+The defaults reflector heights will not go beyond 6 meters.
+You can change that by telling it, e.g. h2=20, but you really aren't learrning anything about the reflector by doing that.

 *quickLook gls1 2011 271*